-FIT is internationally recognized for the quality of its programs and the caliber of its graduates.
-At FIT, you’re connected through a faculty of industry professionals and extensive networking opportunities.
-As a result, FIT graduates have a higher than average job placement rate.
+FIT enjoys international recognition for the quality of its programs and the caliber of its graduates.
+At FIT, you're connected through a faculty of industry professionals and through extensive networking opportunities.
+As a result, FIT graduates have a higher than average job placement following graduation.

 Advertising and Digital Design graduates are working at some of the most creative agencies in the world, such as Anomaly, BBDO, The Community, Digitas, Droga5, FCB, Grey, Havas, Leo Burnett, Ogilvy, TBWA\Chiat\Day, R/GA, and Y&R.

 Success in the Visual Design World

 Chen is a visual designer at Havas, one of the largest marketing communications agencies in the world.
 She’s worked both as an art director and a visual designer, and here she gives her take on the differences between the roles.